 This post may contain affiliate links and I will earn a commission when you click on those links at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read my full disclaimer here.

-If you are just beginning to invest it may be wise for you to set some time aside to learn how to read a financial statement.
-Financial statements are one of the best tools you can use to better understand your investments.
-It’s a misconception that you have to be some kind of accounting wizard just to learn how to read a financial statement.
+If you are just beginning to invest, it might be a good idea for you to set some time aside to learn how to read a financial statement.
+Financial statements are one of the best tools you can use to understand your investments.
+There is a misconception that you have to be an accounting wizard just to learn how to read a financial statement.

 This myth stems from the idea that learning how to read a financial statement is too difficult for an ordinary person.
-This can’t be further from the truth, the reality is that anyone can learn how to read one.
+That could not be further from the truth; the reality is that anyone can learn how to read one.

-However, just because everyone is capable of reading them doesn’t mean they will.
+However, just because everyone is capable of reading them does not mean they will.
 Some people just find financial stuff boring and refuse to learn.

 If you take the time to learn, reading financial statements will give you tons of valuable insights into how a company is performing.
-There won’t be any more surprises if your stock doesn’t do well; the proof is in the pudding as they say.
+No more surprises if your stock does not do well, the proof is in the pudding.

 Financial statements give you access to information regarding how much money a company has made, is currently making, and will make in the future.
 All of these will help you pick better stocks and eventually become a more polished investor.

 How Much Accounting Do You Need to Know?